top of page

 Location

-The MFA Program in Writing at the University of California, Irvine is based at 501 Aldrich Hall in Irvine, California, offering students access to a thriving literary community in Southern California.
+The MFA Program in Writing at the University of California, Irvine, is located at 501 Aldrich Hall in Irvine, California, providing students with access to a thriving literary community in Southern California.

 Genres